Why It Works

 Season short ribs on all sides with salt and pepper.
 Add oil to Dutch oven and heat over high heat until smoking.
 Add half of short ribs and brown well on all sides (it may be necessary to brown ribs in 3 batches, depending on size of Dutch oven—do not overcrowd pan), 8 to 12 minutes total, reducing heat if fat begins to smoke excessively or meat begins to burn.
 Transfer to a large rimmed baking sheet or plate.
 Repeat with remaining short ribs, browning them in the fat remaining in Dutch oven.
 Once all short ribs are cooked, transfer all rendered fat into a small bowl and reserve separately.
 Allow short ribs to cool at room temperature.

 Heat 4 tablespoons (60ml) rendered beef fat (if necessary, add vegetable oil to reach 4 tablespoons) in a large Dutch oven or heavy-bottomed stockpot over medium heat until shimmering.
 Add onions and cook, stirring frequently, until softened but not browned, 6 to 8 minutes.
-Add fresh chilies, garlic, and oregano and cook, stirring frequently, until fragrant, about 1 minute.
-Add chili purée and cook, stirring frequently and scraping bottom of pot, until chili mixture begins to fry and leaves a coating on bottom of pan, 2 to 4 minutes.
+Add fresh chiles, garlic, and oregano and cook, stirring frequently, until fragrant, about 1 minute.
+Add chile purée and cook, stirring frequently and scraping bottom of pot, until chile mixture begins to fry and leaves a coating on bottom of pan, 2 to 4 minutes.
 Add chicken stock, chopped beef, beef bones, and bay leaves.
 Bring to a simmer, scraping bottom of pan to loosen browned bits.
 Reduce heat to lowest possible setting, add beans, and cook, with cover slightly ajar, until beans are almost tender, about 1 hour.
 Add crushed tomatoes and cider vinegar and cook, with cover slightly ajar, until beans and beef are fully tender and broth is rich and lightly thickened, 2 to 3 1/2 hours longer, adding water if necessary to keep beans and meat mostly submerged (a little protrusion is okay).

 Using tongs, remove and discard bay leaves and bones.
 (At this point, any excess meat still attached to the bones can be removed, chopped, and added back to the chili, if desired.)
 Add vodka (or bourbon), hot sauce, and brown sugar and stir to combine.
 Season to taste with kosher salt, ground black pepper, and additional vinegar.